wso2/docs-is/en/docs/learn/working-with-acr-and-amr.md

 	Note that the AMR values in this example are 	`DemoFaceIdAuthenticator`	, 	`BasicAuthenticator`	, and 	`DemoFingerprintAuthenticator`.
 These are the authenticators that are used in the authentication process.

 #### Translating AMR values
-Follow the steps below to translate the AMR values that get returned to the authentication process.
+Follow the steps below to translate the AMR values that get returned through the authentication process.

 1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf directory`.

-2. Add the following configurations
+2. Add the following configurations:

     !!! note
     You can add any custom AMR mapping to this config.